mboud/TinyGPSPlusNF/README.md

-# TinyGPSPlus for nanoFramework
+# TinyGPSPlus for .NET nanoFramework
-This is a nanoFramework port of the TinyGPSPlus Arduino library.
+TinyGPSPlusNF is a .NET nanoFramework port of the TinyGPSPlus Arduino library.
 See [mikalhart's TinyGPSPlus github repo](https://github.com/mikalhart/TinyGPSPlus) for an in-depth presentation of TinyGPSPlus.

 This port is functionally identical to the original library.
 For now, there are no plans to add any new features.